maggsweb/maggsweb-pdo/README.md

 # MyPDO

-A simple PHP database wrapper for MySQL using PDO
+A easy-to-use PHP database wrapper for MySQL using PDO

 <hr>